mozilla-services/docs/source/loop/apis.rst

 Loop Server API v1.0
 ====================

 This document is based on the current status of the server.
-All the examples are working ones.
+All the examples had been done with real calls.
 It doesn't reflect any future implementation and tries to stick with the currently deployed version.

 .. note::